-On the Trail to the Superstitions - Ink Fusion Art
+On the Trail to the Superstitions - Ink Fusion by artist JimRode

-As you head North towards the Superstitions, your trailer in tow.
-You notice you've lost cell phone service.
+As you head North towards the Superstitions, your trailer in tow you will notice you've lost cell phone service.
 If there wasn't slow traffic in front, you'd think you were alone.
 Car trouble would leave you at the mercy of luck, God, or the devil.

 Chromatic Aberration outlines the mountain as if in mirage.
 Squinting, you push your shapes closer to your eyes.
 Your knuckles grow white on the wheel as the traffic lumbers.
 You blow a breath through your lips.
 Only going 40 on the highway will add time, but just keep moving and the ghosts can't reach out to grab you.